ehdusjenny/NamiWebsite/md/tech/oop_concepts.md

 ```
 </div>
 This is a class defining what a dog can be and do.
-A class can have many **functions**, which are blocks of code designed to achieve a single goal.
-In this case, there are functions to run, jump and bite, as well as setting the mood of the dog.
+A class can have many **methods**, which are blocks of code designed to achieve a single goal.
+In this case, there are methods to run, jump and bite, as well as setting the mood of the dog.
 A class can also have **attributes**, which are the characteristics of object instances of the class.
 Create a happy dog object called charles with the following declaration: `Dog charles = new Dog("Happy")`.
 Make this dog run with `charles.run()`.

-Calling the `main` function will print
+Calling the `main` method will print
 <div style="background-color: #d2def2">
 ```
 I am a dog and I am Happy.